chriskirknielsen/chriskirknielsen.com/src/en/pages/acknowledgements.md

 ## Site Specs

 This site is built with [{{ eleventy.generator }}](https://www.11ty.dev/), a fantastic static site generator.
-I run [gulp](https://gulpjs.com/) in front of my build to compile my Sass to CSS and minify styles and scripts alike, then inline them to reduce HTTP requests.
+I run [gulp](https://gulpjs.com/) in front of my build to compile my Sass to CSS, and to minify styles and scripts alike, then I inline them to reduce HTTP requests.
+Also used: [PurgeCSS](https://purgecss.com), [ImageOptim](https://imageoptim.com/mac), [GlyphHanger](https://github.com/zachleat/glyphhanger), [SVGOMG](https://jakearchibald.github.io/svgomg/)…

 Hosting is provided by [Netlify](https://netlify.com/), free of charge, since I don't generate much traffic… Still good to support these fine folks, though!

-You can check out the [full source code on GitHub]({{ metadata.repo }}), I only ask that you don't steal my code and slap your own name on it.
+You can check out the [full source code on GitHub]({{ metadata.repo }}) to see plugins and other packages used.
+I only ask that you don't steal my code and slap your own name on it.

 ## Uses